openebs-archive/node-disk-manager/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fopenebs%2Fnode-disk-manager.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fopenebs%2Fnode-disk-manager?ref=badge_shield)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1953/badge)](https://bestpractices.coreinfrastructure.org/projects/1953)

 `node-disk-manager` aims to make it easy to manage the disks attached to the node.
 It treats disks as resources that need to be monitored and managed just like other resources like CPU, Memory and Network.
-It is a daemon(Daemon is a process that runs in the background and performs a specified operation at predefined times or in response to certain events.) which runs on each node, detects attached disks and loads them as Disk objects (custom resource) into Kubernetes.
+It is a Daemon (Daemon is a process that runs in the background and performs a specified operation at predefined times or in response to certain events.) which runs on each node, detects attached disks and loads them as Disk objects (custom resource) into Kubernetes.

 While PVs are well suited for stateful workloads, the Disk objects are aimed towards helping hyper-converged Storage Operators by providing abilities like:
 - Easy to access inventory of Disks available across the Kubernetes Cluster.